 Learn the fundamental theoretical and practical issues confronting African people with the Master of Arts in Africology and African American Studies in the College of Liberal Arts at Temple University.
 Gain an advanced understanding of the dynamics, experiences and traditions of people of African descent through a specialized curriculum that emphasizes self-guided studies and collaborative research opportunities.

 The Africology and African American Studies MA is informed by the African-centered/Afrocentric paradigms in relation to other perspectives in Africana studies.
-Students in this 30-credit graduate program can focus on several different areas, including
+Students in this 30-credit master's program can focus on several different areas, including

 - African regional geography,

 - Afrocentric theory,

 - Caribbean culture,